 For instance, during the winter, my children typically have no particular desire to go out and play outside because of a severe weather (although, Bogdan is truly a snowball lover).

 At any case, it’s our responsibility to ensure our kids are engaged in fun but yet useful activities and games when they are home.
+And you can spend this time to learn about spring skin care.

 And yes, WITHOUT social media, computer games, TV or Xbox.
 Not that I am completely against them all but we have to remember that there should be moderation in everything.